gcanti/io-ts/README.md

 }
 ```

-Note: The `_A` field contains a dummy value and is useful to extract a static type from the runtime type (see the section "TypeScript integration" below)
+Note: The `_A` field contains a dummy value and is useful to extract a static type from the runtime type (see the ["TypeScript integration"](#typescript-integration) section below)

 A runtime type can be used to validate an object in memory (for example an API payload)